 God is present to His world through His Son, Jesus – who became one of us so that we could become one with Him.

 As mothers know, pregnancy isn’t a very comfortable thing.
-Its hope is tinged with nausea and awkwardness and anxiety.
+Its hope is tinged with morning sickness.
 You know that your child is living within you.
-You can feel the child’s kicking.
-You know that the child will be born.
-But right at the moment, you can’t see the face of the one who is to come.
+You can feel your child kicking.
+But right at the moment, you can’t see the face of the one who is soon to be born.
 But you will.

 And that is what Advent – the coming of Christ – is about.
 The splendor of God’s presence is hidden within the everyday untidiness of our lives – and lies beneath the pain and poverty of this world.

 But we live in hope.
 God is present to us — in His Son, Jesus.
 We long to see His face, and one day we will.
 But even now we can feel His presence within us and among us.

 This Advent season – like the pregnant Virgin Mary – is short on explanation and heavy with meaning.